5 yen coin: Cultural significance

 The Japanese for "five yen," go en (五円) is a homophone with go-en (御縁), "en" being a word for causal connection or relationship, and "go" being a respectful prefix.
 As a result, five-yen coins are commonly given as donations at Shinto shrines with the intention of establishing a good connection with the deity of the shrine.
 Several different interpretations of this "luck" exist depending on how many five yen coins are offered.
 While it is generally said that offering "lucky" 5 yen coins as tribute is good, there are others who disagree.
-Those who hold this position state that "perforated coins" such as "5 yen" and "50 yen" are unlucky due to their central holes.
+Those who hold this opposing position argue that "perforated coins" such as "5 yen" and "50 yen" are unlucky due to their central holes.
 Shrines in general depend on offerings in either case to fund maintenance, repairs, and operations for the deity or deities enshrined.
 There are also other forms of offerings welcomed at shrines depending on the place and customs allowed.
 According to a priest at Chichibu Shrine, harvested rice was historically given as Shinto deities do not like cash itself as tribute.
 Five yen coins are also sometimes given as gifts of "good fortune" during the Japanese New Year.
 These gifts are traditionally given to children in decorated envelopes called "Otoshidama" (年玉), with the total amount of money included depending on age.